cisagov/prescup-challenges/individual/round1-co-0500-shave-and-aristagoras-two-bits/generate/README.md

 ### generate.py

-Running the generate.py file will build the entire challenge (be sure to uncomment all of the generators at the bottom of the script).
+Running the generate.py file will build the entire challenge.

     $ python generate.py